-Have you wondered if you could ever get rid of your anger?
+Have you wondered if you could ever get rid of anger?

 Is anger management the way to understand stress and other disruptive emotions?

-If you are angry and taught to concentrate on anger, could you overcome anger?
+If you are an angry person and you are taught to concentrate on anger, could you overcome it?

 When I met Mileh in a Buddhist Temple, I saw him seated next to a monk, helping the monk to keep aside the many alms and gifts donated by the devotees.
 It was a weekend of cultivating generosity, so the devotees came in throngs to practice giving and letting go.

-After the ceremony, I sat beside Mileh and we started talking.
-I told him that it was such a privilege to have the time and having the blessing to follow a monk on his rounds.
+After the ceremony, I sat beside Mileh, and we started talking.
+I told him that it was such a privilege that he took the time and having the blessing to follow a monk on his rounds.
 I wanted to find out what was his humble experience throughout his journey with his sifu.

 He told me that what he learned the most was the way to effective meditation techniques.
 He said it with pride.
 I was impressed.
 Many would feel that at such a young age, he had chosen well to spend his holidays.